gigibytes/camelsay/README.md

-Standing on the shoulders of giants over here.
+Standing on the shoulders of [giants](https://github.com/piuccio/cowsay) over here.

+TO-DO
+- [] add more styles: emoji, herd mode
+- [] add a translate feature